navidrome/website/content/en/docs/Usage/tagging-guidelines.md

 Proper tagging ensures that albums aren't split up, artists are listed correctly, and you can easily browse or search for your music in Navidrome.

+Good tagging practices not only make your music library more enjoyable to use, but also make it future-proof:
+If you ever switch to a different music player/server, or want to use a different music management tool, having well-tagged files will make the transition smoother.

 ## Tagging Basics and Best Practices

 ### Consistent and Complete Metadata